Brookfield Reinsurance success - GuruFocus.com

 About Brookfield Reinsurance

-Brookfield Reinsurance Ltd. (, TSX: BNRE) operates a leading financial services business providing capital-based solutions to the insurance industry.
-Each class A exchangeable limited voting share of Brookfield Reinsurance is exchangeable on a one-for-one basis with a class A limited voting share of Brookfield Corporation (formerly Brookfield Asset Management Inc.) (, TSX: BN).
+Brookfield Reinsurance Ltd. (NYSE, TSX: BNRE) operates a leading financial services business providing capital-based solutions to the insurance industry.
+Each class A exchangeable limited voting share of Brookfield Reinsurance is exchangeable on a one-for-one basis with a class A limited voting share of Brookfield Corporation (formerly Brookfield Asset Management Inc.) (NYSE, TSX: BN).

 For more information, please visit our website at bnre.brookfield.com or contact: